Metric | Description | Other Names/Notes |

 The goal now is to find out how close our predictions match reality.
 Let’s look at them first:

 Obviously, our points do not make a perfect line on the left, which would indicate perfect prediction.
-Also, the distribution of our values suggests we’re over predicting on the lower end and under predicting on the higher end of the target’s range.
+Also, the distribution of our values suggests we’re over-predicting on the lower end, as none of our predictions even go below two.
+We’re also under-predicting on the higher end of the target’s range.
 More generally, we’re not capturing the range of the observed values very well.
 But we’d like to determine how far off we are in a general sense.
 There are a number of metrics that can be used to measure this.
 We’ll go through a few of them here.
 In each case, we’ll demystify the calculations to make sure we understand what’s going on.

 R-squared